Boeing net orders slump to lowest in decades

 Analysts estimate that Boeing has been losing around $1 billion a month because of the grounding and it reported an almost $3 billion negative free cash flow in the third quarter.
 Fourth-quarter figures are due on Jan.
 29.

-Boeing parted ways with Chief Executive Dennis Muilenburg last month as it became increasingly clear that he was making little headway in resolving the crisis.
+Boeing parted ways with Chief Executive Officer Dennis Muilenburg last month as it became increasingly clear that he was making little headway in resolving the crisis.

 The company is still working to fix the MAX and there is little clarity on when it is likely to get the green light from regulators to bring it back into service, making analysts and investors jittery about its prospects in 2020.

-Reporting by Tim Hepher in Paris, and Ankit Ajmera and Rachit Vats in Bengaluru; editing by Patrick Graham
+Reporting by Tim Hepher in Paris, and Ankit Ajmera and Rachit Vats in Bengaluru; Editing by Patrick Graham and Shounak Dasgupta